awesome-soft/awesome-ubuntu/README.md

 ## Zip
 * [7-Zip](https://www.7-zip.org/) - 7-Zip is free software with open source.
+* [p7zip](http://p7zip.sourceforge.net/) - p7zip is a port of 7za.exe for POSIX systems like Unix.

 ## Block Chain
 * [Ethereum Wallet](https://www.ethereum.org/) - The Ethereum Wallet is a gateway to decentralized applications on the Ethereum blockchain.